Transfer of Business

-4.3 As stated above, the relief does not apply to the sale of stock-in-trade on its own.
-Neither do once-off sales of business assets qualify for the special VAT treatment.
-For example, the sale of an oil tanker by a garage owner who also delivers home heating oil is not a VAT-free supply under Section 20(2)(c).
-However, the sale of the entire home-heating oil distribution business which also includes an oil tanker would qualify for the relief.
+3.3 The relief does not apply to the sale of stock-in-trade on its own or the once-off sales of business assets.
+For example, the sale of an oil tanker by a garage owner who also delivers home heating oil would not qualify for TOB.
+In contrast, the sale of the entire home-heating oil distribution business which also includes that oil tanker would qualify for the relief.

-4.4 The absence of any one of the component parts of the business will not automatically preclude the application of the provision to the transaction.
+3.4 The absence of any one of the component parts of the business from the transfer will not automatically preclude the application of the provision to the transaction.

-4.5 Where a person acquiring a business or part of a business has applied for but has not yet received a VAT registration number, the vendor should apply the provisions of Section 20(2)(c).
+3.5 Where a person acquiring a business, or part of a business, has applied for but has not yet received a VAT registration number, the vendor may apply TOB.

-Circumstances in which the relief extends to services
+Circumstances in which the relief applies to intangible assets

-6.1 The transfer of a publican’s business with accompanying assets qualifies for the relief.
-Revenue treat the consideration charged by one accountable person to another for an agreement to extinguish a publican’s licence, even without the accompanying assets being sold, so that a new publican’s licence may be issued to that other accountable person, as coming within the ambit of section 20(2)(c).
+5.2 The transfer of a publican’s business with accompanying assets qualifies for the relief.
+In addition, the consideration charged to an accountable person for an agreement to extinguish a publican’s licence, even without the accompanying assets being sold, comes within TOB.

 Transfer of a business to a non-established person

-8.1 The transfer of a business to a person who is not registered or entitled to register for VAT in the State is not covered by the relief.
-The transfer of the goods out of the State may benefit from the EU intra-Community supply or export provisions while the transfer of rights to intellectual property may qualify for zero rating under Schedule 2 to the VAT Act.
-The sale of debtors is not classified as a Schedule 2 Service.
-It is open to the customer to apply for a refund of VAT under the provisions of the 2008/9/EEC and 13th VAT Directives.
+6.1 TOB does not extend to the transfer of a business to a person who is not registered or entitled to register for VAT in the State.
+The transfer of the goods out of the State may benefit from the zero-rating for EU intra-Community supply or export.
+The transfer of rights to intellectual property by a business in the State to a business established outside the State is generally not taxable in the State.

 10.3 Transfer of property during the period when property is considered "new" (Section 64(10)(a) and (b) )